Stamp Duty in South Australia

-Stamp duty in South Australia is a fee charged on any property transfer or commercial dealing that falls into the classification of a ‘dutiable’ transaction.
+Stamp duty is a fee charged on any property transfer or commercial dealing that falls into the classification of a ‘dutiable’ transaction.
 In South Australia, it is regulated by the state government though Revenue SA.
 This page deals with stamp duty in South Australia.

-Most commonly stamp duty is payable on house and car purchases; however, stamp duty is also payable on certain business transactions, dealings of a commercial nature, and insurance.
+Most commonly stamp duty is payable on house and car purchases.
+However, stamp duty is also payable on certain business transactions, dealings of a commercial nature, and insurance.

-The RevenueSA website has online calculators and fee schedules to help you calculate the stamp duty fees payable on your transactions.
+The Revenue SA website has online calculators and fee schedules to help you calculate the stamp duty fees payable on your transactions.

-In practice, RevenueSA considers the following types of property dealings to be dutiable transactions:
+RevenueSA considers the following types of property dealings to be dutiable transactions:

 - purchase of property or land